soumyasaswata/fashion-image-processing/README.md

 **Running the Application:**
 Once both the server and client are running:
-1. Open your browser and go to http://localhost:3000.
+- Open your browser and go to http://localhost:3000.
-2. You can either upload an image file or provide an image URL to generate different fashion views (e.g., Neck Shot, Sleeve Shot).

 **Future Improvements:**